tink-crypto/tink/README.md

 ## Getting started

+Documentation for the project is located at https://developers.google.com/tink.
+Currently, it details a verety of common usage scenorios and covers the Java and Python implementations.
+The site will be populated with more content over time.

-As a starting point, the [`examples`] demonstrate performing simple tasks using Tink in a variety of languages.
+Alternatively, you can look at all of the [`examples`] which demonstrate performing simple tasks using Tink in a variety of languages.

 [`examples`]: https://github.com/google/tink/tree/master/examples